-There is a bike trail operated by Florida State Parks, but it is not complete and sections that had been completed were damaged by Hurricane Irma in 2017.
-No hurricane damage to the trail has yet been repaired.
+There is a bike trail operated by Florida State Parks, but it is not complete and it sustained hurricane damage from both Irma in 2017 and Ian in 2022.

-Despite this, strong riders with street smarts and/or on guided rides bike the whole 106-mile-long Florida Keys Overseas Heritage Trail by the dozen every month, raving about the tropical scenery.
+Despite the challenges, strong riders with street smarts and/or on guided rides bike the whole 106-mile-long Florida Keys Overseas Heritage Trail by the dozen every month, raving about the tropical scenery.